How can we return to and live in the USA?

 This has been the question we’ve repeatedly asked since we first moved back from the States in 2006 after living in Raleigh, North Carolina for two years.
+Can we get an O1 visa, a green card, or someone to employ us?

 Thanks to the Global Financial Crisis and some stupid real estate decisions on our behalf that one failed miserably.
 You can read more about that disastrous episode in our life in detail here.

 We resorted to the next option, me returning to teaching in Raleigh on a J-1 visa and Craig a J-2 visa.
 I lasted two years.
-It didn’t set my soul on fire.
+Teaching didn’t set my soul on fire.
 I returned home setting my teaching license on fire instead and threw everything I had into our travel blog.

 And we still continued to ask the question, how can we move back to the US?